1 Chronicles 17

 Notes

-This single transitional verse is easily overlooked, but it carries weight.
-The word חָזוֹן ("vision" or "revelation") is a technical prophetic term indicating that Nathan received this message not merely as words but as a visionary experience.
-The Chronicler uses this term to underscore the divine origin of the oracle -- it is not Nathan's opinion or David's wish but a direct communication from God.
-The completeness formula ("all the words of this entire revelation") emphasizes that Nathan held nothing back, faithfully transmitting every element of God's message.
+This brief transitional verse is easy to miss, but it matters.
+The word חָזוֹן ("vision" or "revelation") is a technical prophetic term, suggesting that Nathan received the message not merely as a statement but as revelation.
+The Chronicler uses it to underline the oracle's divine origin.
+This is not Nathan's opinion or David's aspiration, but a direct word from God.
+The phrase "all these words and all this vision" further stresses Nathan's fidelity: he reports the message in full, without softening or omitting anything.

 David's Prayer of Thanksgiving (vv.
 16-27)